-Issues beyond physical design, such as safety concerns and operations, are not within the purview of the Campus Plan and are addressed by the Department of Public Safety and Campus Operations.
-Therefore, the Campus Planning and Real Estate and the Campus Planning Committee (CPC) have worked with staff from the Department of Public Safety and Facilities Services to develop this plan.
+Issues beyond physical design, such as safety concerns and operations, are not within the purview of the Campus Plan and are addressed by the UO Police Department and Facilities Services.
+Therefore, the Office of Campus Planning and the Campus Planning Committee (CPC) have worked with staff from UO Police Department and Facilities Services to develop this plan.

-All proposed policies are consistent with federal standards established by the Illuminating Engineering Society of North America (IESNA) and City regulations.
+All proposed principles are consistent with federal standards established by the Illuminating Engineering Society of North America (IESNA) and City regulations.